 Set an expiry date for an asset from a task

 After you upload content to a task, you can set an expiry date.
-See Content workspace for information on adding content to a task and pushing assets from a task to the library.
+See Content workspace for information on adding content to a task and pushing assets from a task to the Library.

 - Go to your task and click Content.